Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Background and Related Work

-\subsection{Prompt engineering in Software Engineering}
+\subsection{Prompt Engineering in Software Engineering}

-Prompt engineering is an alternative to fine-tuning that also adapts pre-trained LMs as fine-tuned language models.
-However, they do not rely on the fine-tuning phase with the supervised dataset.
-Instead, they provide prompts to the pre-trained LMs to consider all different kinds of tasks to a generation problem.
-These models are generally larger in terms of the size of corpora that are trained on and the number of parameters that the model learns from.
-Due to this distinction, they are called Large Language Models (LLMs).
-The advent of LLMs and prompt engineering brought the LM tasks to a new level of performance \cite{brown2020language,ouyang2022training,openai2023gpt4,touvron2023llama,touvron2023llama2,chowdhery2022palm,anil2023palm2}.
-There have been numerous studies that exploited LLMs and prompt engineering to tackle ASE tasks \cite{khan2022automatic,gao2023constructing,wei2023copiloting,feng2023prompting,geng2024large}.
-They have proposed different methods of prompting strategies, i.e. basic prompting, in-context learning, task-specific prompting, chain-of-thought prompting, auto-prompting, soft prompting, etc. \cite{liu2023pre,liu2022makes,he2022hyperprompt,carta2023iterative,wei2022chain, shin2020autoprompt, hambardzumyan2021warp}.
+Prompt engineering is an alternative to fine-tuning that adapts pre-trained LMs without requiring a supervised dataset.
+Instead, it uses prompts to treat different tasks as generation problems.
+These models, termed Large Language Models (LLMs), have larger corpora and more parameters.
+The advent of LLMs and prompt engineering has significantly improved task performance \cite{brown2020language,ouyang2022training,openai2023gpt4,touvron2023llama,touvron2023llama2,chowdhery2022palm,anil2023palm2}.
+Studies have explored LLMs and prompt engineering to tackle code tasks with various prompting strategies, such as basic prompting, in-context learning, task-specific prompting, chain-of-thought prompting, auto-prompting, and soft prompting \cite{khan2022automatic,gao2023constructing,wei2023copiloting,feng2023prompting,geng2024large,liu2023pre,liu2022makes,he2022hyperprompt,carta2023iterative,wei2022chain,shin2020autoprompt,hambardzumyan2021warp}.